Before we jump in…

 Now I know some of these points overlap, but stick with me!

-Similar to how I did earlier, it’s crucial that you write down your goals.
-By writing them down you’re telling your subconscious brain that it’s important – which LITERALLY makes it’s more likely to happen!
+Similar to how I did earlier (in point No.1), it’s crucial that you write down your goals.
+By writing them down you’re telling your subconscious brain that it’s important, which LITERALLY makes it’s more likely to happen!

-Additional tip with this before we move on: If you really want to cement it into your subconscious brain (that’s the plan!), I’d recommend reading it out loud to yourself at least once a day for the first month or so.
+Additional tip: If you really want to cement it into your subconscious brain (that’s the plan!), I’d recommend reading it out loud to yourself AT LEAST ONCE A DAY for the first month or so.
+Whilst it might sound crazy to some., trust me, it’s powerful s#it!!

 5. Consider using visual aids

-Now that your goals are written down and pinned up somewhere you can see them every day, you can now complement this with a high-resolution print out of something that motivates you to reach the end goal.
+Now that your goals are written down, as an option, you can now complement this with a high-resolution print out of something that motivates you to reach the end goal.

 It could be a picture of the DJ gear that you’ll buy when your mission is complete, or a car that you’ll treat yourself to when you’ve reached the objective.
 It could be anything at all.